AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 **Scenario 3: When Leads don't reach/skip a stage**

 This scenario uses the same criteria as scenario 2.
 A customer has chosen only to track the SQL stage with boomerang touchpoints.
-MQL and SAL still being tracked, but with Marketo Measure's Custom Stage feature.
+MQL and SAL still being tracked, but with the [!DNL Marketo Measure] Custom Stage feature.

 ![](assets/3.png)

 In this scenario, the Lead never actually transitions to the SAL stage.
 It converts into a Contact before it reaches the SAL stage, essentially "skipping" the SAL stage.
-In this situation, Marketo Measure will assume that the SAL occurs with the OC touchpoint, and both the SAL and OC position will appear on the same touchpoint.
+In this situation, [!DNL Marketo Measure] will assume that the SAL occurs with the OC touchpoint, and both the SAL and OC position will appear on the same touchpoint.

 Lead 1 is then converted in to a Contact with an Opportunity, which is considered the OC touch.